a1m0le/R375AstroMechSpeechModule/README.md

 #### To use the program, run `python .\main_program.py "The sentence"`

-For example: python .\main_program.py "Sir, we are detecting a massive object emerging from hyper space"
+For example: python .\main_program.py "Sir, we are detecting a massive object emerging from hyper space" (More can be found in Things able to say so far.txt)

+The sound is also saved as "beep.wav" in the root dir.

 Sometimes the droid does not know some words in the sentence, it will call it out in an error and you might need to swtich to a different word.